 [target.riscv64gc-unknown-none-elf]

-# start our executable with qemu when running `cargo run`.
+# Pass our executable to qemu when running `cargo run`.

 runner = "qemu-system-riscv64 -m 2G -machine virt -nographic -serial mon:stdio -kernel"